stil4m/transmission-rpc-java/README.md

 ## Note
 This API is still under development and it needs lots of cleanup.
 When the code is cleaned up the API will be provided through a Maven repository.

+## Maven
+The project is available on a Maven repository.
+See: [https://github.com/stil4m/maven-repository](https://github.com/stil4m/maven-repository)

 ## Functionality

 | Command              | Implemented                                  |